 |Reward: For giving back the pearls|

 From where the Fugitive Woman stood, venture east until you hit some rocks, at which continue east along the northern side of these rocks - down south lurks the Crag Linnorm, and while you’re stronger now than you were when you first explored this area, you’re likely not strong enough for that.
 Continue east and you’ll find the lair of the “greatbeast”, which is being pestered by some goblins.
 The greatbeast - an Owlbear - once roused isn’t in the best of moods, and it’s at this point one must wonder if the goblin population is kept in check largely due to their fascination with monsters.

 Naturally, when the greatbeast stirs the goblins will flee, luring the Owlbear back to you in the process.
-Cut the beast down for some easy experience, then return to the bridge the area is named after.
+Cut the beast down for some easy experience (the beast is a bruiser, but still slightly weaker than the Ferocious Owlbears you’ve been fighting), then head to the bridge the area is named after.

 Fake Stag Lord